acastroy/linuxjournal/README.md

 ## USAGE
-Just see online or download and use this historical informationTo run this project,
+Just see online or download and use this historical information.

 ```
 #!/bin/bash
+# Juast a joke
 linuxjournal=""
 whattodo=""
 if [ -f /root/need and !linuxjournal and !whattodo ]; then